gatblau/onix/prometheus/ses/readme.md

 For example, take the case of an [etcd](https://github.com/etcd-io/etcd) server cluster.
 Etcd exposes Prometheus metrics via an http endpoint.

 When Prometheus fails to scrape the endpoint, a "service is down" alert is sent to the alertmanager.
-The alertmanager is responsible for deduplicating alerts and forwarding them to the SeS webhook receiver.
+The alertmanager is responsible for deduplicating logs and forwarding them to the SeS webhook receiver.

 SeS in turn, stores the service status as a configuration item in Onix.
 Every time the status changes, the change is added to the item history.